Will Norris: Burnley

 On 14 August 2020, Norris signed a three-year deal for Burnley for an undisclosed fee.
 He made his debut for the club in a 4–3 penalty shootout win against MK Dons in the FA Cup on 9 January 2021, saving two penalties in the shootout.
 On 19 May 2021, Norris made his league debut for Burnley in a 0–3 home defeat to Liverpool.

 Peterborough United (loan)

 On 6 January 2023, Norris joined League One club Peterborough United on loan until the end of the 2022–23 season.
 On 16 January 2023, Norris made his league debut for Peterborough in a 2–0 away win against Port Vale.
+Norris kept 11 clean sheets in his 24 appearances for Peterborough.

+Portsmouth

+On 14 June 2023, Norris agreed to sign for League One club Portsmouth on a three-year deal.
+On 5 August 2023, Norris made his league debut for Portsmouth in a 1-1 home draw against Bristol Rovers.
+Norris was named in the League One Team of the Season at the EFL Awards along with teammates Marlon Pack and Conor Shaughnessy.
+Norris was an ever-present as Portsmouth were promoted to the Championship as league winners, having spent the previous six seasons in League One.
+He captained the side on the final day of the season in a 2-0 away win against Lincoln City in which he saved a second half penalty from Daniel Mândroiu.
+Norris kept 19 clean sheets in the league in 2023–24.
+Norris made 8 league appearances for Portsmouth in 2024–25 in their return to the Championship.
+Norris kept 2 clean sheets and was named man of the match in both games.
+Norris left the club on 3 February 2025, by mutual agreement, to join Wycombe Wanderers.

+Wycombe Wanderers

+On 3 February 2025, Norris signed for League One club Wycombe Wanderers.
+Norris kept 8 clean sheets in 17 league appearances, helping Wycombe to a 5th place finish in 2024–25.